- GRECC Research Biologist, Veteran's Administration Pittsburgh HS

 Dr. Ikonomovic trains fellows and medical students in his laboratory.
 He is Co-Director of the Neuropathology Core of University of Pittsburgh Alzheimer’s Disease Research Center (ADRC) and member of the VA Research Scientific Evaluation Committee at Pittsburgh VA HS.
 He is Review Editor for the journal Neurotrauma, a standing member of the NIH study section Brain Injury and Neurovascular Pathologies (BINP), and reviewer in the VA Scientific Review groups and the Alzheimer Association’s International Research Grant Program.

 - Fellow, Fidia-Georgetown University, Neurosciences

-Specialized Areas Research Interests
+Specialized Areas of Clinical, Research and/or Educational Interests

 - Research: Synaptic and neurotransmitters dysfunction in pathological aging and early Alzheimer’s disease